-4.10.
-Where a financial sanction is considered an appropriate and proportionate sanction, panels should take into account the financial means and circumstances of

-- 4.11.
-Impact of means on level of financial penalty The approach should be, first, to determine whether a financial sanction is appropriate in line with this Guidance and what the level of fine should be absent any information about financial means.
+- 4.10 Where a financial sanction is considered an appropriate and proportionate sanction, panels should take into account the financial means and circumstances of the respondent (see also Section 8: Costs).
+Evidence of means will normally be provided either in advance of, or at, the hearing.
+However, if it is not available and the respondent has not had an opportunity to provide it, consideration should be given to adjourning the sanctioning decision to allow for submissions on means to be provided.
+An adjournment is not likely to be appropriate where the information has been requested but the respondent has failed to respond or refused to give the information.
+However, generally, before imposing a financial penalty, the respondent should be given the opportunity to make representations as to their financial means.
+Whether the respondent provides the information is a matter for them.
+In the absence of evidence as to means panels are entitled to assume that the respondent's means do not justify any form of adjustment to the level of fine otherwise indicated for the seriousness of the misconduct.
+Also, unsupported statements of a lack of means should be treated with caution and explored further with the respondent. - 4.11 Impact of means on level of financial penalty.
+The approach should be, first, to determine whether a financial sanction is appropriate in line with this Guidance and what the level of fine should be absent any information about financial means.
 This should be the fine imposed unless there is credible evidence that indicates the respondent does not have the means to pay the fine indicated and the impact of imposing the fine would in effect make its imposition disproportionate.
-Fines should not be increased above the level indicated for the misconduct merely because the respondent can afford it, but an increase in a fine would be appropriate where there is evidence that the respondent has benefitted financially from the misconduct. - 4.12.
-When considering financial means, panels should take into account not only the current circumstances but the likely future circumstances.
+Fines should not be increased above the level indicated for the misconduct merely because the respondent can afford it, but an increase in a fine would be appropriate where there is evidence that the respondent has benefitted financially from the misconduct. - 4.12 When considering financial means, panels should consider not only the current circumstances but the likely future circumstances.
 It may be in some cases that it would be more appropriate to give the respondent time to pay rather than reduce the level of the fine.
 Any time to pay formally ordered by the Tribunal should generally not extend to longer than a year.
 Panels should also take into account that the BSB is able to agree payment instalments without the need for a formal order by the Tribunal.
 In rare circumstances, the respondent's means may be such that a financial penalty of any level, while indicated, is not appropriate.